 Egg Freezing and Storage

 Since 2009 Fertility Associates has been able to able to offer egg freezing and thawing services to New Zealand women.
-Around 1000 babies have been born worldwide following the freezing, thawing and subsequent fertilising of eggs.
+Around 2000 babies have been born worldwide following the freezing, thawing and subsequent fertilising of eggs.
 Most have been born in the past few years, so this is a new technology with limited follow-up of the children.
+To date, Fertility Associates has had one baby born from frozen eggs.

 Ovarian Tissue Freezing and Storage

 We can freeze and store small pieces of the ovary.
-There have now been several human pregnancies following the storage, thawing and replacement of ovarian tissue.
+There have now been 31 human pregnancies following the storage, thawing and replacement of ovarian tissue.

 Transplantation of thawed ovarian tissue is still very experimental and has not yet been done in New Zealand.
 Transplantation cannot be done in New Zealand until the Ethics Committee on Assisted Reproductive Technology (ECART) has guidelines in place, and we understand there are no plans to create guidelines in the near future.
 The only way to use frozen ovarian tissue at present is to arrange for the transplantation to occur outside New Zealand.